 How to watch the UEFA Euro 2024 tournament: Where to stream games, broadcast schedule and more

 Soccer — or football — fans, are you ready for the UEFA Euro 2024 tournament?
-This Friday, Europe’s prestigious international soccer tournament kicks off with a match between Germany and Scotland, the former of which is hosting this year’s month-long competition.
+Today, Europe’s prestigious international soccer tournament continues with Turkey vs. Georgia (12 p.m.
+ET, exclusively on on Fubo) and Portugal vs Czechia (3 p.m.
+ET on FOX).
 Between June 14 and July 14, there will be 51 games to keep up with at the Euro 2024.
 Need help figuring out how to watch every live Euro 2024 match?
 We’ve got you covered.
 Here’s everything you need to know about the UEFA Euro tournament, including the broadcast schedule, where to watch Euro 2024 matches free and more.

 How to watch Euro 2024 games: